 Weaver, E. Eugene Product Development Group, Ford Motor Company, Dearborn, Michigan.

 An alloy of mercury.
-Practically all metals will form alloys or amalgams with mercury, with the notable exception of iron.
-Amalgams are used as dental materials, in the concentration of gold and silver from their ores, and as electrodes in various industrial and laboratory electrolytic processes.
+Practically all metals will form alloys, or amalgams, with mercury, with the notable exception of iron.
+Amalgams are used as dental materials (see illustration), in the concentration of gold and silver from their ores, and as electrodes in various industrial and laboratory electrolytic processes.
+However, dental amalgam have been largely replaced by resin-based composite materials.

 The content above is only an excerpt.